How to Watch the World Cup in 4K HDR: Ultimate guide to live streaming the World Cup

 So, the FIFA World Cup 2018 is being broadcast across the BBC and ITV, who are sharing the rights.
 Most people can easily access the regular and HD broadcasts on their TVs.

-But the BBC is also experimenting with 4K and HDR via streaming, on its iPlayer app, for 29 of the matches.
+But the BBC is also experimenting with 4K and HDR via streaming, on its iPlayer app, for 29 of the 33 matches it’s showing.
 There’s a catch though.
 There are various hoops to jump through.

 First, you’ll need a compatible 4K HDR TV.
 The BBC iPlayer help pages will show you all the right models.